Warning Signs Your Dog Has a Broken Tail or Limber Tail Syndrome

 Key takeaways:

-• Limber tail syndrome is often caused by overworked muscles and can look like a broken tail.
+• Limber tail syndrome, also known as broken wag or swimmer's tail, is often caused by overworked muscles and can look like a broken tail.
+Causes of limber tail include increased tail activity, swimming, crate transport, under-conditioning, overexertion, cold and wet weather, and potential genetic factors.

-• A broken or dislocated tail may indicate other injuries are present.
+• A broken or dislocated tail may indicate that other injuries are present.

 • There are several things you can do to prevent tail injuries